 If you plan to do your work, your gaming and your general recreation all on one monitor, then the LG 27UL650 is an ideal candidate.
 With its 4K resolution display offering HDR and 99 per cent sRGB, it'll ably perform in most professional settings.
 And then once you've clocked off, you can take advantage of the FreeSync technology for silky smooth, lag-free gaming.

-Even the most demanding games should perform with significant less stuttering, allowing you to better appreciate the vibrant colours and crystal-clear details.
-There are also dedicated game modes for FPS (first person shooter) and RTS (real-time strategy) games, so you can have the best settings for your game at your fingertips.
+Even the most demanding games should perform with significantly less stuttering, allowing you to appreciate the vibrant colours and crystal-clear details better.
+There are also dedicated game modes for FPS (first-person shooter) and RTS (real-time strategy) games so that you can have the best settings for your game at your fingertips.

 The only real annoyance is that it doesn't have built-in speakers.
-For a lot of users this makes sense; they're never going to use the type of inferior speaker generally found on a monitor, so what's the point in paying for them?
+For many users, this makes sense; they're never going to use the type of inferior speaker generally found on a monitor, so what's the point in paying for them?
 But some users may want to make sure they get a monitor where speakers are at least an option.

 And the icing on the cake?
 NVIDIA G-Sync tech matches this monitor’s refresh rate to your GPU, ensuring smooth and fluid play.
 For these reasons, this is our top pick for gamers looking for LG computer monitors in 2021.

+However, its sRGB 99% colour coverage means it’s great for content creation in that colour space.
 You also get lots of connectivity options, including two HDMI ports, one DisplayPort, four USB 3.0 ports, one USB-C port and a headphone jack.
-Oh, and in case that wasn’t enough, it works as a touchscreen too.